 Knowing your dog’s typical habits is essential as well.
 When does your dog normally eat, drink, and need the bathroom?
 Plan on your road trip taking a little longer to give your puppy frequent breaks.
 We stopped often, finding public rest stops to be the best options due to their big grassy areas.

 Want to stay in a hotel?
 Use the handy internet to find yourself the best dog-friendly accommodations near your destination.
-BringFido has a huge list of pet policies, which we love.
+As we said before, BringFido has a huge list of pet policies, especially for hotel chains, which we love.
 You can also filter a hotel search on Booking.com to find pet-friendly hotels.

 The first time we road tripped with our dog, we found a hotel last minute.
 The only room remaining was a two-queen-bed option.
 Our spoiled puppy actually loved this, as she had her own bed!
 Consider camping, as well, because campgrounds tend to be much more dog-friendly than hotels.
 Be prepared to pay a pet deposit, and don’t forget bowls for food and water.
 If your dog gets anxious in new surroundings, bring a favorite toy, blanket, or even some calm down treats.
 Ellie was able to relax after a long walk introducing her to the area, and giving her a chance to sniff her new surroundings.

 What to do with your dog on a vacation